-A number of films, actors and filmmakers from Ireland have been honoured at the Oscars across various categories.
+A number of Irish films, actors and filmmakers have been honoured at the Oscars across various categories.
 Here are the many victories we've had over the years...

 Daniel Day-Lewis has managed to win the Best Lead Actor Oscar three times - an honour only he holds.
 His wins were for 'My Left Foot', 'There Will Be Blood' and 'Lincoln'.

-Irish actress Brenda Fricker won an Oscar for her supporting role also for 'My Left Foot'.
+Irish actress Brenda Fricker won an Oscar for Supporting Actress, which was also for 'My Left Foot'.